Channel Logjam Eases For Truckers Blocked In Britain - UrduPoint

 Channel Logjam Eases For Truckers Blocked In Britain

-Calais, France, (UrduPoint / Pakistan Point News - 25th Dec, 2020 ) :Hundreds of lorries arrived at the French port of Calais on Friday as authorities scrambled to ease a bottleneck in Britain, where thousands of drivers have been stuck for days because of tougher coronavirus rules.
+Calais, France, (UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :More than a thousand lorries arrived at the French port of Calais on Friday as authorities scrambled to ease a bottleneck in Britain, where thousands of drivers have been stuck for days after France imposed tougher coronavirus rules.

+The port remained open despite the Christmas holiday so that ferries as well as the trains bringing trucks through the Channel Tunnel could operate -- but only for trips from Britain to France.

 "At this rate, the situation should be completely taken care of by tomorrow," he said.